edorado93/edorado93/README.md

 Now that we have that out of the way, let me tell you a bit about myself <img src="https://emojis.slackmojis.com/emojis/images/1520808873/3643/cool-doge.gif?1520808873" width="20" />

-* 🖥️ Currently working as a software engineer at Microsoft.
+* 🖥️ Recently started working at Etsy as a Staff Machine Learning Engineer in the Computer Vision team.
 * 🖨️ I write solution articles and explore cards for <a href="https://www.leetcode.com">Leetcode</a> on the side.
 * 🎾 Member of the Seattle Tennis League.
 Let's play sometime if you're in the area!
 * ⛰️Love exploring off-beat hikes and peaks in the Pacific Northwest.
 My absolute favorite:  🥁🥁 <a href="https://www.wta.org/go-hiking/hikes/mailbox-peak">Mailbox Peak</a>